-Report: NFPA's "Smoke Alarms in U.S. Home Fires" (PDF, 1 MB)
+Report: NFPA's "Smoke Alarms in US Home Fires"

 Author: Marty Ahrens

-- Three of every five home fire deaths resulted from fires in homes with no smoke alarms (38%) or no working smoke alarms (21%).
+- Almost three out of five home fire deaths were caused by fires in properties with no smoke alarms (41 percent) or smoke alarms that failed to operate (16 percent).